jundalisay/superb/content/en/research/modern/adb/chapter-9.md

-+++
+---
+title: "Amendments, Interpretation, Arbitration"
+heading: Articles 59-52
-title=  "Amendments, Interpretation, Arbitration" heading= "Articles 59-62" description=  "This Agreement may be amended only by a resolution of the Board of Governors approved by a vote of 2/3 of the total number of Governors, representing not less than 3.4 of the total voting power of the members" date=  2022-01-22 image=  "/covers/adb.jpg" linkb=  "/research/modern/adb/chapter-8" linkbtext=  "Chapter 8" linkf=  "/research/modern/adb/chapter-10" linkftext=  "Chapter 10"
+description: "This Agreement may be amended only by a resolution of the Board of Governors approved by a vote of 2/3 of the total number of Governors, representing not less than 3.4 of the total voting power of the members"
-+++
+image: "/covers/adb.jpg"
+weight: 20
+author: "Asian Development Bank"
+icon: "/icons/adb.png"
+---

 ## Article 59: AMENDMENTS